 UTK ensures that an inventory of hazardous chemicals on campus is maintained.
 Each location or group that uses or stores hazardous chemicals must participate in the Chemical Inventory Program.

 - Unit supervisors, principal investigators, and their compliance liaisons were given direct permissions to their content and will have the ability to share among their groups.

-- Departmental leadership (e.g., Department Heads and Lab Safety Advocates) will be granted permission to see all within a department.
+- Departmental leadership (e.g., Department Heads and Lab Safety Advocates) were granted permission to see all within a department.

 - EHS and other campus safety units have had access to all content for operational and emergency needs.

 UTK, UTIA, and the Graduate School of Medicine will participate in this process.
 Need help accessing, editing, or sharing chemical inventories?
 See our Chemical Inventory Guide.